ogdendavis/saratogaspringsdoodles/src/cms/litters/loli-and-tbd.md

   - image: /img/ef70526f-3e03-4a0b-ba9f-8c0bb225bee6.jpeg
   - image: /img/5125afae-02ef-4d24-becb-a51847a3f314.jpeg
 ---
 Puppies born October 13, 2 boys and 5 girls!
 Loli has had great puppies and is a great mama to them.
+Puppy pick day is November 24th and go home day is December 8th.
 We are a little sad that this will be her last litter but are excited to have her living with us in our home :)